analogdevicesinc/ai8x-training/README.md

 4. Run `evaluate_cifar10.sh` again and copy the saved `sample_cifar-10.npy` file.

-#### Generating C Code
+### Generating C Code

-Run `ai8xize.py` with the new network and the new sample data.
+Run `ai8xize.py` with the new network and the new sample data to generate embedded C code that can be compiled with the Arm and RISC-V compilers.
 See `gen-demos-ai85.sh` for examples.

-### Starting an Inference, Waiting for Completion, Multiple Inferences in Sequence
+#### Starting an Inference, Waiting for Completion, Multiple Inferences in Sequence

 An inference is started by loading registers and kernels, loading the input, and enabling processing.
 This code is automatically generated—see the `cnn_load()`, `load_kernels()`, and `load_input()` functions.
 The sample data can be used as a self-checking feature on device power-up since the output for the sample data is known.

 The AI85/AI87 accelerator can generate an interrupt on completion, and it will set a status bit (see `cnn_wait()`).
-The resulting data can now be unloaded from the accelerator (code for this is also auto-generated in `unload()`).
+The resulting data can now be unloaded from the accelerator (code for this is also auto-generated in `cnn_unload()`).

 To run another inference, ensure all groups are disabled (stopping the state machine, as shown in `cnn_load()`).
 Next, load the new input data and start processing.

+#### Softmax, and Data unload in C

+`ai8xize.py` can generate a custom `cnn_unload()` function using the command line switch `--unload`.
+The `--softmax` switch additionally inserts a call to a software Softmax function that is provided in the `Device` folder.

+#### Contents of the Device Folder

+* A sample Makefile is provided.
+* For AI84, there are both a custom software fully connected layer in the file `arm_fully_connected_q7_q8p7_opt.c` that returns Q8.7 fixed-point outputs, and a custom `arm_softmax_q8p7_q15.c` which is aware of the fixed-point input (the `_frac` version delivers greater precision) .
+* For AI85, the software Softmax files are `arm_softmax_q7_q15.c` and `arm_softmax_q18p14_q15.c`.
+* A number of files are provided that provide non-square pooling support, and activation support for more than 64 KiB of data (these files are not needed for AI8X hardware).
+* The `tornadocnn.h` header file is included which helps both embedded examples as well as CMSIS NN code.

 ---

-### CMSIS5 NN Emulation
+### CMSIS5 NN Emulation (Unsupported)

-The Network Loader tool can also create code that executes the same exact network using Arm’s CMSISv5 Neural Networking library, optimized for Arm’s Microcontroller DSP (reportedly 4.6× faster than executing on the CPU), see https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/converting-a-neural-network-for-arm-cortex-m-with-cmsis-nn and https://github.com/ARM-software/CMSIS_5 for the source code.
+The `ai8xize.py` tool also has an unsupported mode to create code that executes the same exact network using Arm’s CMSISv5 Neural Networking library, optimized for Arm’s Microcontroller DSP (reportedly 4.6× faster than executing on the CPU), see https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/converting-a-neural-network-for-arm-cortex-m-with-cmsis-nn and https://github.com/ARM-software/CMSIS_5 for the source code.
 A version of this repository is automatically checked out as part of the `ai8x-synthesis` project.

+*Note: The CMSIS5 NN emulation is not supported because it does not support the enhanced features of AI85 and AI87.*

 The results of the generated code have been verified to match AI84 exactly and may be used to demonstrate the efficacy of the custom CNN accelerator.
 Note there are minor rounding errors in the CMSIS average pooling code when enabling SIMD (`-DARM_MATH_DSP`).
 If there are hard faults on the device, try limiting compiler optimizations to `-O1`.

-The `Device/` folder contains a sample Makefile, and a custom fully connected layer in the file `arm_fully_connected_q7_q8p7_opt.c` that returns Q8.7 fixed-point outputs, and a custom `arm_softmax_q8p7_q15.c` which is aware of the fixed-point input (both of these files are also used for the software classification layer on AI84).
-Additionally, a number of files are provided that provide non-square pooling support, and activation support for more than 64 KiB of data (these files are not needed for AI8X hardware).
-The `tornadocnn.h` header file is included which helps both embedded examples as well as CMSIS NN code.

 For example, the following command would generate code that performs a CIFAR-10 inference from the `trained/ai84-cifar10.pth.tar` checkpoint file and the `cifar10-hwc.yaml` network description file: